 When considering a major move, you will want to look into the daily logistics of what your life will be like, such as how you will get around.
 Most medium-sized centres will have a public transportation system; smaller communities may not.
 Review bus routes in relation to where you plan to live and work, and the location of grocery stores, schools, and other important places.

 If public transportation is not an option in your community, how will you get to work?
 This is another question to consider before you move.

 If you are interested in furthering your education, explore local colleges and universities and see whether they offer programs of interest.
 If you have children, you will need to find out the proximity of schools and childcare centres.
 However, if in-person study is not an option in your community, determine whether online programs could meet your professional and academic needs.

 Consider the availability of health care providers and the distance you may need to travel to the nearest hospital.
 Are there nearby medical professionals who can address your health care needs—now and in the future?

 Smaller communities are less diverse than large urban centres.
 Ask yourself whether living near others from your home country is important to you.
 Smaller communities offer other benefits, however.
 For example, people tend to know everyone in town and have closer relationships.
 You may appreciate the bonds of a close-knit community; however, others may not.

 If you missed the webinar, which looks more closely at the above considerations within the context of the northern Ontario community of Sudbury, Ontario, you can watch it now.
-We also hear from a Cambridge, Ontario, employer, Rockwell Automation, which is seeking newcomer applicants and working with the Rural Employment Initiative to attract them.
+We also hear from a Cambridge, Ontario, employer, Rockwell Automation, which is seeking newcomer applicants in tandem with the Rural Employment Initiative.